 Information associated entities in an original query can be comprised of one or more attributes and one or more attribute values.
 These are used to provide a list of query suggestions to a searcher.

-Generating query formulation suggestions using a semantic pattern can involve receiving a number of search queries from a query log, each of the many search queries being associated with a respective set of matching entities, and identifying at least one semantic query pattern from the plurality of search queries.
+Generating query formulation suggestions using a semantic pattern can involve receiving several search queries from a query log, each of the many search queries being associated with a respective set of matching entities, and identifying at least one semantic query pattern from the plurality of search queries.
 The method further includes identifying, as the patent tells us:

 - “A weight for each identified semantic query pattern